ABrain-One/nn-dup/README.md

 The original version of the NN Dup project was created by <strong>Waleed Khalid</strong> at the Computer Vision Laboratory, University of Würzburg, Germany.

-## Overview
+## 📖 Overview

-This comprehensive pipeline processes neural network implementations from the LEMUR dataset through two main stages:
+This comprehensive pipeline processes neural network implementations from the <a href='https://github.com/ABrain-One/nn-dataset'>LEMUR dataset</a> through two main stages:

 ### Stage 1: Deduplication Pipeline
 - **Exact deduplication** with prefix-aware canonicalization